CodepediaOrg/codepediaorg.github.io/_posts/2017-02-11-Sharing-coding-bookmarks.md

   feature: 2017-02-11-coding-bookmarks-post-feature-image.png
 ---

-Whenever I look through coding bookmarks list in my browser, I get a little bit of discomfort...
+Whenever I look through coding bookmarks list in my browser, I get a bit of discomfort...
 Why?
-Because for some of the "categories" like angular or java ee, the list doesn't fit into my screen anymore, and I use a 2K resolution...
+Because for some "categories" like angular or java ee, the list doesn't fit into my screen anymore, and I use a 2K resolution...
  Despite trying to neatly order my bookmarks alphabetically, categorize them in folders, put tags and description on them, I ended up with one big mess.
 You might say, so what, why not use the bookmarks manager's search function?
    Well, first is that awkward keystroke combination or navigation through the menu you need to remember :) and then there is browser dependency, privacy concerns, complexity.
 I can add to that the "just throw it there" careless behaviour.

 Why I don't just rely on the Google/search engine?
 Well,